chipheo00/wealth-vn/docs/projected-value-business-logic.md

 projectedValue = 0
 ```

-Projected value = 0 (only from contributions)
+Projected value = 0 (no contributions to project)

 ---

 ### Case 3: Negative Return Rate

 **Not supported by business logic.** Return rates are typically 0-20%.
-Negative
-returns should be handled as 0 or require separate loss calculation.
+Negative returns should be handled as 0 or require separate loss calculation.

+## Critical Implementation Notes

+### 1. calculateProjectedValue() - Unused startValue Parameter

+The `calculateProjectedValue()` function has a `startValue` parameter that is **NOT USED** in the current implementation.
+The function is marked with `@eslint-disable-next-line @typescript-eslint/no-unused-vars` and only uses:

+- `monthlyInvestment`
+- `annualReturnRate`
+- `monthsFromStart`

+**Impact:** Initial principal (initial contributions) is NOT included in the projected value calculation.

+**Current Workaround:**
+- Initial contributions are tracked separately in `goalProgress.startValue`
+- They are displayed for informational purposes
+- But they are not compounded into the projection

+**Recommendation for Refactoring:**
+The function should be updated to either:
+1. Actually use `startValue` and compound it: `PV × (1 + r)^n + PMT × [...]`
+2. OR remove the parameter and clarify that projections exclude initial principal

+This discrepancy can lead to confusion about what "projected value" represents.

+### 2. Date Difference Calculation

+- `getMonthsDiff()` in date-utils.ts returns fractional months (includes day difference)
+- Projection calculations use exact month counts from this function
+- For very short periods (< 1 month), `monthsFromStart` can be fractional

+### 3. Goal Form vs Projected Value Consistency

+The goal form uses `calculateMonthlyInvestment()` which back-calculates the required monthly contribution to reach a target amount.
+This uses the same monthly compounding formula.
+However, since projected value doesn't include initial principal in the calculation, there may be mismatches if the goal form assumes initial principal will be compounded.

 ## Data Dependencies

 ### use-goal-progress.ts

-Requires:
+**Requires:**

 - `goal.monthlyInvestment` — Monthly contribution amount
 - `goal.targetReturnRate` — Annual return percentage (0-100)
 - `goal.startDate` — Goal start date (ISO string)

-Provides:
+- Allocations with `initialContribution` values

+**Provides:**

-- `goalProgress.projectedValue` — Projected value at today's date
+- `goalProgress.projectedValue` — Projected value at today's date (monthly compounding, excludes initial contributions)
 - `goalProgress.isOnTrack` — Boolean: currentValue >= projectedValue
+- `goalProgress.startValue` — Sum of initial contributions (for reference)

 ### use-goal-valuation-history.ts

-Requires:
+**Requires:**

 - `goal.monthlyInvestment` — Monthly contribution amount
 - `goal.targetReturnRate` — Annual return percentage (0-100)
 - `goal.startDate` — Goal start date (ISO string)
 - `goal.dueDate` — Goal due date (ISO string)

-Provides:
+- Allocations with `initialContribution` values
+- Historical valuations for allocated accounts

+**Provides:**

-- `chartData[].projected` — Projected value for each date interval
+- `chartData[].projected` — Projected value for each date interval (monthly compounding, excludes initial contributions)
+- `chartData[].actual` — Historical actual value (aggregated from account valuations)
 - Used in chart rendering and visual comparison with actual values

 ## Validation Rules